leadpresence/leadpresence/README.md

 - 😄 I am CHIBUEZE FELIX your smiley developer

 - 👯 I’m looking to collaborate on Flutter and Kotlin application around the world
-- 💬 Ask me about Dart and Kotlin and php
+- 💬 Ask me about Dart and Kotlin , Swift   and software architecting
 - 📫 How to reach me: noblefelix4@gmail.com
 - 😄 Pronouns: Him/His
 - ⚡ Fun fact: I enjoy Stocks Trading/T.D Jakes /Drake